-(Adopted by the Plenary in 2003 and amended in 2018)
+(Adopted by the Plenary in 2003 and amended by the Plenary in 2018 and 2023)

 The Wassenaar Arrangement Participating States decided at the 2003 Plenary to publish a non-exhaustive list of advisory questions for industry on the WA website.
 The intended use for the list is to provide a guide for companies in any export situation.
 Being vigilant for signs of suspicious enquiries or orders is vital for countering the risks of the proliferation of sensitive goods and technologies and destabilising accumulations of conventional weapons.